 B. Listen to the story.
-Complete it by using the following in the box.
+Complete it by using the phrasal verbs in the box.

-Read the script on page 142 of the Student's Book aloud, giving the children time to fill in the blanks.
+Read the script on page 140 of the Student's Book aloud, giving the children time to fill in the blanks.

-C. Dictionary work: Nouns ending in -ness.

-C. Adjectives can be positive (+) or negative (-):
+- C. Dictionary work: Nouns ending in -ness. - C. Adjectives can be positive (+) or negative (-):